Find out why a lot of people say that Batanes is like a wonderful kind of odd among the places in the Philippines.

 My friend was actually the one who noticed the bike’s “plate numbers”.
 Bicycle is a common means of transport in Batanes.
 If you are up to the challenge of cycling around Batanes, the hilly terrains, with plenty of blind curves are the fun parts.

-12. Hedgerows or liveng are normal sights over the hills of Batanes.
+12. Liveng, the Batanes hedgerows, are normal sights over the hills.

 These are rows of reeds, bamboo or shrubs used as windbreakers to protect crops or to serve as fences to protect crops or grass from hungry animals.
 The hedgerows are also used to delineate boundaries of lands and avoid soil erosion, as well.